Rendering Strategy

 Match the model to the page

 List your top routes.
-For each, ask: how often does content change, does it vary per user, and how much client interactivity is required?
-Pick static, SSR, or CSR — or static plus islands — accordingly.
+For each, ask how often content changes, whether it varies per user, and how much client interactivity is required.